-Frequency 49 is a San Francisco Bay Area-based wind and piano chamber ensemble dedicated to broadening awareness of compelling woodwind repertoire new and true through performances of highest artistry.
-Featuring flexible instrumentation, the group explores the interdependent relationship between color and sound unique to this combination of instruments.
+Frequency 49, a San Francisco Bay Area-based wind and piano chamber ensemble, is dedicated to broadening awareness of compelling woodwind repertoire through performances of highest artistry.
+By using flexible instrumentation, the group explores the myriad and mutable sound colors that are created by this combination of instruments.

-Current members of the ensemble are Katrina Walter (flute), Adrienne Malley (oboe), Jeannie Psomas (clarinet), Patrick Johnson-Whitty (bassoon), Leslie Hart (french horn), and Margaret Halbig (piano).
-Members hold advanced degrees from prestigious institutions throughout the world including the Juilliard School, the Eastman School of Music, the San Francisco Conservatory of Music, the University of Michigan, the University of Cincinnati Conservatory of Music, and the University of California, Santa Barbara.
-Individual members also perform with orchestras throughout the Bay Area, including the San Francisco Symphony, San Francisco Ballet Orchestra, Symphony Silicon Valley, and the California, Marin, Monterey, Oakland, Santa Cruz, and Santa Rosa Symphonies.
+Current members of the ensemble are Katrina Walter (flute), Adrienne Malley (oboe), Jeannie Psomas (clarinet), Patrick Johnson-Whitty (bassoon), Audra Loveland (french horn), and Margaret Halbig (piano).
+Members hold advanced degrees from prestigious institutions including Carnegie Mellon University, the Eastman School of Music, Northwestern University, the San Francisco Conservatory of Music, the University of Michigan, the University of Cincinnati Conservatory of Music, and the University of California, Santa Barbara.
+Individual members also perform with orchestras throughout the Bay Area, including the San Francisco Symphony, San Francisco Ballet, Symphony Silicon Valley, and the California, Marin, Monterey, Oakland, Santa Cruz, and Santa Rosa Symphonies.

-The name “Frequency 49” originates from the fact that frequencies define both color and music.
-The six timbres of our ensemble allow for a unique and wide color palette of sounds.
-As Marc Chagall said, “Color is everything, color is vibration like music; everything is vibration.”
+The name “Frequency 49” originates from the fact that color and sound are both defined by their frequencies.
+The six wildly different timbres of our instruments result in a vibrant and unique spectrum of sounds.
+As Marc Chagall put it, “Color is everything, color is vibration like music; everything is vibration.”

 Photo by Kyle Cavallaro